equinoxfitness/datacoco-secretsmanager/README.rst

     sm = SecretsManager()

-Otherwise, pass in AWS authentication keys:
+You can also pass in AWS authentication keys directly:

 ::